mathspp/mathspp/pages/02.blog/00.tags/generators/blog.md

 title: "Generators blog articles"
 ---

-# “generators” tag
+# “GENERATORS” tag

-## articles about the Python concept of generators
+## Articles about the Python concept of generators